Introduction

 |

-You can change the version number (0.160.1) with the latest release from Hugo’s Github Releases page.
+You can replace 0.160.1 with the latest version from Hugo’s GitHub releases page.

 Extract Hugo

-Once the download is complete, run the following command to extract the ZIP file to a directory (e.g., C:\Hugo):
+Once the download is complete, extract the zip file to a directory such as C:\Hugo:

 |